 The Organization considers all highly liquid debt instruments with original maturities of three months or less at the time of purchase to be cash equivalents, except for those held for long-term investment purposes.
-Restricted cash as of December 31, 2023 and 2022 consists of the LLC's capital contributions of \$1,000 and a general partner distribution from WWBCP in the amount of \$412,095, payable to Members of the LLC (see note 6(e)).
+Restricted cash as of December 31, 2024 and 2023 consists of the LLC's capital contributions of \$1,000 and a general partner distribution from WWBCP in the amount of \$412,095, payable to the Members of the LLC (see note 6(e)).